 The Commerce Committee has some of the broadest jurisdiction in the Senate and oversees many issues that are critical to West Virginia, most notably broadband.
 The Commerce Committee oversees both the Federal Communications Commission and the National Telecommunications and Information Administration.
 Additionally, this committee is involved in the safety of highway, railroads and aviation, as well as science, which all play a critical role in the Mountain State.
 This committee assignment will allow Senator Capito to continue advocating for improved broadband access in West Virginia.
 Learn more here.

 As a member of the Appropriations Committee, Senator Capito works to ensure West Virginia’s priorities are considered when our nation’s funding decisions are determined.
-As chairman of the Homeland Security Subcommittee, Senator Capito oversees funding for the Department of Homeland Security—including agencies such as the Federal Emergency Management Agency (FEMA), the U.S. Coast Guard, Customs and Border Protection, the U.S. Secret Service, and Immigrations and Customs Enforcement.
+As Ranking Member of the Homeland Security Subcommittee, Senator Capito oversees funding for the Department of Homeland Security—including agencies such as the Federal Emergency Management Agency (FEMA), the U.S. Coast Guard, Customs and Border Protection, the U.S. Secret Service, and Immigrations and Customs Enforcement.
 Prior to chairing the Homeland Security Subcommittee, she served as chairman of the Appropriations Committee’s Financial Services and General Government (FSGG) Subcommittee.
 Learn more here.